Cognigy/Documentation/docs/en/docs/webchat/migration.md

 4. Update your embedding code according to the new [Embedding](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md) specification:
     - Replace the old bundle link with a new bundle for Webchat v3.
     - Within the `initWebchat()` function replace the old Endpoint Config URL with a new Webchat v3 Endpoint Config URL.
-    - If you use Webchat settings in the `initWebchat()` function, replace them with the [new ones](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md#client-side-configuration) according to Webchat v3 Endpoint settings.
+    - If you configure Webchat settings in the `initWebchat()` function, replace them with the [new ones](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md#client-side-configuration) according to the new Webchat v3 Endpoint settings structure.
 5. Locally build Webchat and verify that everything functions as expected.
 6. Publish Webchat on your website.